seek4science/seek/index.md

 To find out how to install SEEK on your own machine, or install SEEK as a Virtual Machine, please go to [Getting SEEK](get-seek.html)

-## Read / write API

-SEEK now has a read/write JSON API.
-It is described in the technical [documentation](tech/api/index.html)